 In late eighties, it was thought prudent to register BOS as a society.
 A special meeting was callcd to frame a constitution and Dr Manelkar and I piloted it.
 It was also decided to have a library and an office for the Society.

 Society continues its activities round the year: Clinical meetings and lectures are arranged every alternate month.
 Also are arranged courses on various aspects of Orthopaedics like Fractures, Spine, Hand Surgery, Joint Replacement and Arthroscopy.
 An exhaustive general programme known as ‘Advanced Course’ in modern practice of orthopaedics is a high point of the academic agenda.

-Over the years, thirty-seven to be exact, BOS has grown in a mature body solely devoted to Orthopaedics and its sub-specialties.
+Over the years, fifty-five to be exact, BOS has grown in a mature body solely devoted to Orthopaedics and its sub-specialties.
 It is being run by people who put in their hard work and money.
 There are no personal gains.
 There is detailed and searching dialogue and discussion about affairs of society at its Annual General Body Meeting which acts as a watch dog and oversees activities of its executive arm the Executive Committee.

 Silver Jubilee Conference of IOA which was held in Mumbai in 1980, is a feather in cap of Mumbai orthopaedic surgeons.
 All strata of Orthopaedic Surgeons put in their hearts and hard work to make this conference a big success.
 Even today, after more than twenty years it is considered a gold standard for conference organization from social, managerial and academic view point.